simonscmap/cmap-node-api/utility/distributed-datasets.md

 1. case where a only a single server is a candidate
 2. case where multiple candidates are available
 3. case where no common candidates are available

+## Manual Testing

+A set of curl commands have been recorded to assist with manual testing in `/test/sql/manual-tests-distributed-router.org`